Montana State University

 Advising for New Students

-Students transferring to MSU from other institutions can also meet with AAC advisors to get help in applying their coursework to a program of study at MSU.
+Students transferring to MSU from other institutions can also meet with AAC advisors to ask initial questions about courses and programs at MSU.
 Although the AAC does not make decisions on transfer equivalencies, advisors are knowledgeable about departmental programs of study and are skilled at assisting transfer students in making the transition to a new major.

 Advising and College Success